Can Dachshunds Stay Outside in the Heat? (A True HOT Dog?)

 Dachshunds like being warm, and can’t regulate when they are getting too hot.
 If they are running around in the heat and feel like they are getting tired they will just lay down and take a nap outside.
 This can be dangerous because they can easily let them self overheat.

 This is why it is important to keep an eye on your Dachshund.
-If you start noticing signs of them overexerting them self or getting too hot, it is time to take them inside and let them cool off.
+If you start noticing signs of them overexerting them self or getting too hot, it is time to take them in

 Dachshunds tend to get overweight.